MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/incremental-refresh-data-sources.md

 1. Select an entity, and provide the following details:

    - **Define the primary key**: Select a primary key for the entity/table.
-   - **Define the "last updated" field**: This field will only display date/time attributes.
+   - **Define the "last updated" field**: This field will only display attributes of type date/time.
 Select an attribute that indicates when the records were last updated.
+It'll be used to identify the records that fall within the incremental refresh time frame.
-   - **Check for updates frequency**: Specify how often you want the system to check updates.
+   - **Check for updates frequency**: Specify how long you want the incremental refresh time frame to be.

 1. Select **Save** to complete the creation of the data source.
 The initial data refresh will be a full refresh.
 Afterwards, the incremental data refresh happens as configured in the previous step.